 Utility.
 In Utility, dogs perform off leash and respond to the handlers hand signals.
 Exercises include retrieving a glove, scent discrimination, directed jumping.
 This level of obedience requires many hours of training and dedication.
 Dogs who compete successfully in Utility three times earn the Utility Dog (UD) title.

-As a member club of the AKC, TDOC holds sanctioned obedience and rally trails in Tallahassee.
+As a licensed club of the AKC, TDOC holds AKC obedience and rally trails in Tallahassee.
 For more information on those events, see the Events/Trials page.